 Konyoku onsen (Unisex hot spring)

-When you visit onsens in Japan you will notice they are not unisex.
+When you visit onsens in Japan, you will notice they are not unisex.
 Unisex hot springs, known as a Konyoku Onsen in Japanese, have been banned in the country since the start of the Meiji Era.
-This doesn’t mean they don’t exist.
-It’s just that they don’t exist in the urban areas or large towns but can still be found in the remote regions of Japan.
-Their numbers are in sharp decline though and there are estimated to be only a few hundred left.
+This doesn’t mean that they no longer exist.
+It’s just that they don’t exist in the urban areas or large towns but can still be found in the remote regions of the country.
+Their numbers are in sharp decline, though, and there are estimated to be only a few hundred left.

-Io sen, or sulphur enriched hot springs, are especially beneficial for your skin.
-It clears skin; in addition the sulphur treats acne, eczema and a wide variety of rashes.
+Io sen, or sulfur enriched hot springs, are especially beneficial for your skin.
+It clears skin; also, the sulfur treats acne, eczema, and a wide variety of rashes.
 It also improves blood circulation and has a therapeutic effect on people with diabetes.
-The only downside to this type of spring is that it smells pretty awful as sulphur smells a lot like rotten eggs.
+The only downside to this type of spring is that it smells pretty awful as sulfur smells a lot like rotten eggs.

 Sansei-sen (Acidic hot spring)

-This type of hot spring is not recommended for people with sensitive skin as the high levels of acid can become a skin irritant.
-If your skin can handle it then you can benefit from clearer and tighter skin because the acidic properties strips off dead skin cells.
+This type of hot spring is not recommended for people with sensitive skin, as the high levels of acid can become a skin irritant.
+If your skin can handle it, then you can benefit from clearer and tighter skin because the acidic properties strip off dead skin cells.

 Tanjun-sen (Simple water hot spring)

-Tanjun are the most commonly found hot springs in Japan.
-They contain low levels of minerals and therefore basically carry almost no health benefits.
-It is however, great for relaxation and improved blood circulation.
+Tanjun is the most commonly found hot spring in Japan.
+They contain low levels of minerals and, therefore, basically carry almost no health benefits.
+It is, however, great for relaxation and improved blood circulation.

 Gantetsu-sen (Iron hot spring)

-Gantetsu onsens can easily be recognized by the red water color which is caused by the very high iron content.
-By simply soaking in this type of onsen you will raise your red blood count level which assists your body in retaining heat.
+Gantetsu onsens can easily be recognized by the red watercolor, which is caused by very high iron content.
+By merely soaking in this type of onsen, you will raise your red blood count level, which assists your body in retaining heat.

 Hoshano-sen (Radioactive hot spring)

 As the name implies, it is radioactive because it contains radon.
-But not to worry, the radon levels are minuscule and soaking in it can be healthy as its beneficial for those suffering from inflammation and joint pain.
-The entry price for these types of onsens are higher but that’s because they are very rare.
+But not to worry, the radon levels are minuscule, and soaking in it can be healthy as it’s beneficial for those suffering from inflammation and joint pain.
+The entry price for these types of onsens is higher, but that’s because they are very rare.

 Now it’s time to deal with something a little more unpleasant – the associated health risks of using onsens.
-And yes, there are quite a few potential dangers involved but not to worry because we will also give advice on how to minimize the risks.
+And yes, there are quite a few potential dangers involved but not to worry because we will also advise on how to minimize the risks.

-- Bacterial infections: Most Japanese hot springs are communal areas while some are even frequented by snow monkeys.
-This puts people at risk of infection from bacteria such as naegleria and legionella.
-Keep in mind that getting an infection from an onsen is extremely rare and people who run them have recently started adding chlorine to the pools with some even regularly changing the water.
-On your part, make sure to wash yourself properly before entering an onsen to help minimize the amount of bacteria in the pool.
-Furthermore, keep your head above water at all times and you might want to reconsider entering if you have any open cuts or sores.
+Bacterial infections: Most Japanese hot springs are communal areas, while snow monkeys even frequent some.
+This puts people at risk of disease from bacteria such as naegleria and legionella.
+Keep in mind that getting an infection from an onsen is extremely rare, and people who run them have recently started adding chlorine to the pools, with some even regularly changing the water.
+On your part, make sure to wash properly before entering an onsen to help minimize the number of bacteria in the pool.
+Furthermore, keep your head above water at all times, and you might want to reconsider entering if you have any open cuts or sores.

-- Dehydration: The average onsen is pretty hot so you will sweat a lot and most probably not really notice it.
-It can also cause heat overexposure which results in dizziness and fatigue.
+Dehydration: The average onsen is pretty hot, so you will sweat a lot and most probably not notice it.
+It can also cause heat overexposure, which results in dizziness and fatigue.
 Just be sure to drink sufficient amounts of water before entering and limit yourself to 10 – 15 minutes at a time in the onsen.

-- Blood pressure: Hot springs have a tendency to push up your blood pressure so if you are already suffering from high blood pressure you may want to reconsider using an onsen.
+Blood pressure: Hot springs tend to push up your blood pressure, so if you are already suffering from high blood pressure, you may want to reconsider using an onsen.

-- Slippery surfaces: The surface area around the pools is either rock or wood and both can be slippery.
+Slippery surfaces: The surface area around the pools is either rock or wood, and both can be slippery.
 Practice caution when entering and exiting the onsen.
-This is also one of the reasons why alcohol and intoxication is prohibited.
+This is also one of the reasons why alcohol and intoxication are prohibited.